rbarnardmayers/Listening-to-Mothers/README.md

 This repository contains the code and data (eventually) that we used to generate our reports.

 The files are as follows:
-1)
+Data Cleaning.R: R code for reading in the Listening to Mothers data and cleaning up the data Report.Rmd: An RMarkdown file with the report outline and results embedded into it Listening-to-Mothers.RProj: The project file that will automatically open the necessary files and folders